RaminHAL9001/haskell-exercises/Calculator.md

 In exercise 3.12.1 we rewrote our `parseInfix` function to take a list of `CalcAST` values paired with a `Char` infix operator as an argument.
-Lets rewrite `parseInfix` again, this time taking an `Endo CalcAST` as an argument instead of a list.
+In this exercise, lets rewrite `parseInfix` again, this time taking an `Endo CalcAST` as an argument instead of a list.
+You will find this to be easier as it will no longer be necessary to pattern match on the stack to apply parsed values as they will already be partially applied.

 Build and run the parser with the same test that we used for exercise 3.12.1, but this time instead of storing information as a stack of tuples, store it as compositional chain of lambdas -- partial applications to the `Infix` constructor.

 **HINT:** when you test your remember to use `id` instead of an empty list to run the function.